Thanks for Sharing: Plot

-Mike and Danny get into a fight when Mike assumes he stole his mother's pills.
+Mike and Danny get into a fight when Mike assumes that he stole his mother's pills.
 Danny mentions Mike gave Katie hepatitis C, and confronts him about hitting him as a child.
-Mike slaps him, he attacks back knocking Katie over; realizing what he has done, Danny panics and runs out.
+Mike slaps him, he fights back knocking Katie over; realizing what he has done, Danny flees.

-The next day Adam goes on a work trip to DC.
-There he tries to get hold of Mike for support, as he's afraid he's going to fall off the wagon.
-Since Mike is busy with family issues, Adam goes on a bender.
-He buys a laptop to jerk off to porn, and hires a prostitute.
+The next day, Adam goes on a work trip to DC.
+There, he tries to get hold of Mike for support, afraid that he will fall off the wagon.
+Since Mike is busy, Adam goes on a bender.
+He buys a laptop, masturbates to porn and hires a prostitute.

 Dede goes over to Neil's and helps him to clean up his house and burn his porn.
-She admits she has never been "just friends" with a man before.
+She admits that she has never been "just friends" with a man before.

-Mike finds Katie's pills, realizing Danny didn't steal them.
+Mike finds Katie's pills, realizing that Danny did not steal them.
 She tells him off for "always having to be right" and tells him to leave the house.
-While he is about to relapse with a bottle of bourbon, Katie calls to tell him Danny is in the hospital after a DUI.
-Danny says Mike is probably glad to see he fucked up, but Mike, clearly upset, hugs his son and says, "I'm sorry" over and over.
+While he is about to relapse with bourbon, Katie calls to tell him Danny is in the hospital after a DUI.
+Mike hugs his son and apologizes.

-After he returns to New York, Adam invites Becky over, and they start doing daddy/daughter role play.
-It gets intense very quickly and Becky starts slapping Adam, daring him to slap her back.
-When he tells her he isn't into that, she freaks out and starts screaming and crying, then locks herself in the bathroom.
-In desperation Adam calls Neil, who takes the train to get to Adam's.
-He breaks down the bathroom door and discovers Becky has taken a bunch of pills.
-Neil switches to calm doctor mode and takes care of her.
+After returning to New York, Adam invites Becky over, and they start doing daddy/daughter role play.
+During it, Becky starts slapping Adam, daring him to slap her back.
+When he says that he is not into that, she freaks out and starts screaming and crying, then locks herself in the bathroom.
+Adam calls Neil, who breaks down the bathroom door, discovers that Becky took several pills and takes care of her.

-Adam gets sober and apologizes to Phoebe, who admits she needed to hear what he said about her own issues.
-Neil confronts his inappropriately sexual mother, Roberta, and the addicts celebrate their sobriety.
+Adam gets sober and apologizes to Phoebe, who recognizes her own trust issues.
+Neil confronts his inappropriately sexual mother, and the addicts celebrate their sobriety.